chiku71/CheckBupaMedicalAppointmentForVisa/README.md

 # CheckBupaMedicalCheckAppointmentForVisa
 Check Bupa Medical Check Appointment for Visa 482

+Steps:
-Install the required python packages and run the "visa_medical_check.sh" file.
+- Install the required python packages.
+- Set the "FIND_APPOINTMENT_BEFORE_DATE" value in "visa_medical_check.sh" file as required.
+- Run the "visa_medical_check.sh" file.

+The script will run every 30 secs and will show notification when any appointment date is available before the provided date.